- Some users complained of having issues with their Seagate hard drive on Windows 10, even though the products are generally reliable and stable.

-- Scroll down to the Shutdown settings section and uncheck Turn off fast startup (recommended).
-Click on Save changes.
+- Now, uncheck Turn off fast startup (recommended), and click on Save changes.

-Solution 2 – Plug your external hard drive to a different USB port
+3.2.
+Plug your external hard drive into a different USB port

-- When your computer boots to Windows 10, unplug the USB device that is working, for example, your USB mouse.
+- When your computer boots into Windows 10, unplug a USB device that is working, for example, your USB mouse.

 - Connect your USB mouse to a different USB port.

-- Connect Seagate external hard drive to the USB port that was used by your USB mouse before you unplugged it.
+- Connect Seagate external hard drive to the USB port that your USB mouse used before you unplugged it.

-Fix – Seagate Central issues on Windows 10
+4. Fix the Seagate Central issues on Windows 10

-- In Your account section click Sign in with a local account instead.
+- In Your info section, click on Sign in with a local account instead.

-- Now you need to enter new username and password that you want to use.
+- Now you need to enter a new username and password that you want to use.

-- After you’ve done that, just click Sign out and finish.
+- Once done, click Sign out and finish.

-- Log in back to your local account.
+- Now, log in to your local account.

 After switching to the local account, check if the issue still appears.